igbluz/MicroprofileExamples/activemq/readme.md

 # ActiveMQ Sample

-There are two microservies, one activemq-service-backend and one activemq-service-client.
+There are two microservices, one activemq-service-backend and one activemq-service-client.

 There are 2 projects generated so that the examples for the Rest Client and/or JWT Auth specification are more realistic in the sense that they actually call an endpoint within another service.